Flying-Tea/Yahtzee/README.md

 # Yahtzee

 This is the game **Yahtzee** built as a short team project written in **C#** for a school project.
-Play against yourself, roll dice, and score points according to the Yahtzee rules.
+Play against yourself, roll dice, and score points according to the Yahtzee rules which is provided upon running.

 # Features